Liechtenstein: Law of Offshore

 Following the revelation, Prince Alois reiterated his message that the jurisdiction would continue to improve its financial sector regulation, but that this would not come at the expense of an erosion in individual privacy.

-The scandal had repercussions throughout the world, and in February 2008, US Senator Carl Levin (D-MI), announced that he intended to investigate whether US citizens may have had dealings with the Liechtenstein bank at the centre of the row over tax evasion and offshore secrecy laws.
+The scandal had repercussions throughout the world, and in February 2008, US Senator Carl Levin (Democrat - Michigan), announced that he intended to investigate whether US citizens may have had dealings with the Liechtenstein bank at the centre of the row over tax evasion and offshore secrecy laws.

 Levin, who had long campaigned for legislation to prevent Americans from moving money offshore, recently revealed that the Senate Permanent Committee on Investigations, which he chairs, would launch a probe into reports that the stolen computer disc containing details of clients of Liechtenstein's LGT Bank also included several American names.